What Causes Legs to Swell?

 Diagnosing Venous Insufficiency

-Even though swelling can be a visible sign of venous insufficiency, some vein disease cases are not always visible to the eye.
+Even though causes of swollen legs could be due to many factors, it’s also visible sign of venous insufficiency.
+However, some vein disease cases are not always visible to the eye.
 Minimally invasive, diagnostic techniques serve as important tools in determining the cause and severity of root issue.

 In addition to a physical examination, advanced ultrasound technology is used to determine which veins are diseased.
 The vascular specialist will use the ultrasound to map out your veins before and during treatment.
 They are also able to accurately detect blood clots to prevent serious conditions like deep vein thrombosis (DVT).